-Sian’s story began in a similar way.
+Pulling away from others is a common response to feelings of loneliness, as Sian found.
 ‘Until Year 10, it would be rare for me to spend more than a few hours with people my own age outside of school.’

-Her feelings of loneliness had a huge impact on her family as well as herself.
-‘I began to have excessive mood swings, and panic attacks so severe they would keep the whole house up for most of the night.’
+Her feelings of loneliness didn’t just have a huge impact on her wellbeing, they also affected her family.
+‘I began to have excessive mood swings, and panic attacks so severe they would keep the whole house up for most of the night.'

 The feelings of isolation were hard enough to deal with, but the impact on her family was especially tough.
 ‘This caused significant stress for my family.
 I felt they were angry with me.
 I didn’t feel as if I could reach out and tell them what was causing these outbreaks.’